 - Environmental Chemistry Track: Select two from: ENVR 403, ENVR 416, ENVR 419, ENVR 451, ENVR 575, ENVR 650, ENVR 675

 - Environmental Physics Track: Select two from: ENVR 403, ENVR 416, ENVR 451, ENVR 452, ENVR 453, ENVR 666, ENVR 671, ENVR 672, ENVR 675

 Electives from outside the Department of Environmental Sciences and Engineering need to be approved by a program director.

-- Define current major issues in environmental health, sciences and engineering (EVNR 230)
+- Define major issues in environmental health, sciences & engineering.
+(ENVR 230)

-- Describe linkages between sources of environmental contaminants, ambient concentrations, human exposures and possible solutions (ENVR 403, 430)
+- Describe linkages between sources of environmental contaminants, ambient concentrations, human exposures and possible solutions.
+(ENVR 403)

 - Describe the mechanistic basis for environmentally-induced disease and methods for prevention.
 (ENVR 430)